Skip to main content Skip to footer site map

 Table of Contents

-The rule currently in effect provides that joint employer status exists only where both employers exercised substantial direct control over terms and conditions of employment for an employee.
+The current rule provides that joint employer status exists only where both employers actually exercise substantial direct and immediate control over one or more of the essential terms and conditions of employment for an employee.
+Those terms and conditions include:

 Do Other Agencies Address Joint Employment?

-The NLRB’s rule on joint employment should not be confused with the U.S. Department of Labor’s (DOL) standard for joint employment under the Fair Labor Standards Act (FLSA).
+While other agencies might rely on similar criteria when determining joint employer status under specific laws, the NLRB’s rule on joint employment is specific to joint employer status under the National Labor Relations Act.
+The NLRB’s rule should not be confused with the U.S. Department of Labor’s (DOL) standard for joint employment under the Fair Labor Standards Act (FLSA).

-Paychex will continue to monitor additional developments and guidance regarding the NLRB’s Final Joint Employment Rule.
-Businesses, meanwhile, should stay up to date and consult with their legal counsel to help prepare their business to address any potential challenges created by the NLRB’s final rule.
+Paychex will continue to monitor any developments around the joint employer topic.
+Businesses, meanwhile, should stay up to date and consult with their legal counsel to help prepare their business should the NLRB decide to act again on the current rule.

 Paychex can help you understand the complexities of the regulations that impact your business and offers HR solutions and services to help make it simpler for you to focus on running your business.